 Prerequisite: Successful completion of one of the following courses: AUDIO-057 Pro Tools 101, or AUDIO-052 Logic 1, or ARTST-101 Recording Project 1.
 Using industry standard programs Pro Tools and Logic, the course will explore templates, project management, EQ, compression, vocal FX, comping, bussing, vocal aligning, printing stems, and remixing techniques.
 Students will observe one vocal production session with a student vocalist per quarter.
-Upon successful completion of this course, students will be able to run a vocal vocals.
+Upon successful completion of this course, students will be able to run a vocal session on their own and produce, record, edit, and mix vocals.
 One lecture hour per week for one quarter.